kurdi89/TICK-Dashboard/README.md

 ### TO DO

-- will try different data sources
+- will try different data sources, NATs, Kafka... etc
 - will add a clustered Kapacitor and InfluxDB using Docker Swarm in `./Docker/Cluster`
 - will add a clustered Kapacitor and InfluxDB using Kubernetes in `./Docker/Kubernetes`
-- will try and Garafana and Prometheus
+- will try and add Garafana and Prometheus
 - will try and Build a Vue app to show the Dashboard elements